My body is more delightful to live in.”

 A Yoga Therapist is specially trained to work with individuals and groups to use therapeutic applications of the tools of yoga.
 A certified Yoga Therapist has training beyond a general yoga teacher training (minimum of 800 hours of training beyond a 200 hr. teacher training certification).
-IAYT-C (International Association of Yoga Therapists-Certified) demonstrates a level of training and experience consistent with international educational standards for Yoga Therapists.
+C-IAYT (Certified – International Association of Yoga Therapists) demonstrates a level of training and experience consistent with international educational standards for Yoga Therapists.

 What Can You Expect

 A private session usually involves an intake and assessment to learn more about you and your goals.
-An initial practice is designed and taught.
-A yoga therapy practice for home (or work!) may be short and “do-able” for your life.
+An initial Yoga Practice is designed and reviewed with you so that you understand how to practice at home.
+A Yoga Therapy practice for home (or work!) is typically shorter than a class session and “do-able” for your life.

 Follow-up sessions focus on continuing to refine the practice or provide additional practices.
 Sessions are typically 1 hour long but may vary with your needs and interests.